rikvdkleij/intellij-haskell/README.md

     Intero on your PATH is not built with same GHC-version as your project.
     Check which Intero is on your PATH by running in root folder of your project: `stack exec -- which intero`.
     If it is the wrong one, run in root folder of your project: `stack build intero`;
+6. When navigating to declaration (called `Class` in IntelliJ menu) goes slow, it helps to increase heap size of IntelliJ;

 # How to build project